Where can I find information about the study abroad program of interest to my child?

 How safe is it for my child to study abroad?

-There are risks associated with any form of travel, but Drexel Study Abroad is committed to doing everything within reason to provide program participants with a healthy and safe study abroad experience.
-Your child has been or will be invited to participate in a pre-departure orientation session provided by the Study Abroad Office.
+There are risks associated with any form of travel, but the Office of Global Engagement is committed to doing everything within reason to provide program participants with a healthy and safe study abroad experience.
+Students are invited to participate in a pre-departure orientation session provided by the Office of Global Engagement.
 During this orientation, students receive information regarding safety and health risks, as well as suggestions on how to avoid these risks.
 Students are also given pre-departure handbooks with health and safety information.
-In addition, students are encouraged to research their destination country and any particular concerns they have should be brought to the attention of the Study Abroad Office.
+In addition, students are encouraged to research their destination country and any particular concerns they have should be brought to the attention of the Office of Global Engagement.

-How does Study Abroad respond to a major international emergency?
+How does the Office of Global Engagement respond to a major international emergency?

-If the international emergency is of a personal nature, specific to only one or two students, the Director of Study Abroad will work directly with the student/s, with support from the Director of International Health, Safety and Security as well as other appropriate contacts at the university such as academic advisors or counselors to provide guidance and support as needed.
+If the international emergency is of a personal nature, specific to only one or two students, the Director of Education Abroad will work directly with the student/s, with support from the Director of Global Safety and Operations as well as other appropriate contacts at the university such as academic advisors or counselors to provide guidance and support as needed.
 Depending upon the nature of the situation, a case may be opened for the student with On Call International, our emergency assistance provider.

 Will my child have health insurance while abroad?